Harsh Times (film): Plot

-Former U.S. Army Ranger and GWOT veteran Jim Davis suffers from PTSD.
+Former U.S. Army Ranger and Global War on Terror veteran Jim Davis has PTSD.
 Jim, determined to marry his Mexican girlfriend Marta, and bring her into the United States to start a life together, returns to Los Angeles, California.
-He reunites with his best friend Mike Alonzo whose longtime girlfriend Sylvia is a young attorney "on the warpath" over his failure to get a job.
+He reunites with his best friend Mike Alonzo, whose longtime girlfriend Sylvia is a young attorney "on the warpath" over his failure to get a job.
 Mike's previous job was outsourced and Sylvia encourages Jim to help Mike find new employment.
 After failing the psychological profile for a position in the LAPD, Jim gets drunk with Mike and they visit Jim's ex-girlfriend.
 A fight ensues when her current boyfriend shows up with a group of friends.
 Jim gets the upper hand and when Mike produces a gun, they rob the men of their possessions, including marijuana and a handgun.
 Jim leaves messages on Mike's answering machine with different voices, pretending to be companies responding to his resume.
 The fake callbacks put Sylvia in a good mood and Jim and Mike go to a "paisa" bar to try selling the stolen gun but leave after a potential buyer is killed.
 Mike is horrified, but Jim is excited by witnessing death again.

 When Mike returns home drunk to an upset Sylvia, he plays back the answering machine messages and discovers Jim's voice was inadvertently captured at the end.
 Sylvia throws Mike out and he stays at Jim's place.
 Jim gets shortlisted for a position with the Department of Homeland Security, but, after cheating on a urine test, he fails a polygraph question about drug use.
 His only other prospect is from a government agent working out of Colombia who appreciates Jim's ability to "get things done."
 Jim accepts, warned not to marry a foreigner, and ordered to report to FLETC.